 Wildland areas that may contain substantial forest fire risk and hazards have been mapped by the California Department of Forestry and Fire Protection to indicate areas with increased fire risk.
 These areas are also known as State Fire Responsibility Areas because the State of California has primary responsibility for fire prevention and suppression.
+The State of California assesses a \$150 annual wildfire protection fee for properties located in State Fire Responsibility Areas.
 In addition, the property owner may be responsible for structure protection and is responsible for brush clearing and other fire defense improvements.
 Please contact the county fire department for fire defense and maintenance requirements.
-If subject property is in a High/Very High Fire Hazard Zone per 2007/8 SRA zone map, the State may not have fire fighting responsibility.
-Please check with your local fire authority.